syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Flattening-form-fields-in-an-existing-PDF-document).

 To prevent the user from changing the form field content, you can also use [Readonly](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfField.html#Syncfusion_Pdf_Interactive_PdfField_ReadOnly) property.

 The below code snippet illustrates how to set the ``ReadOnly`` property to a new PDF document.